-Course Description: This is a course in derivatives markets: structure, valuation and strategies.
-The main applications include the equities markets, foreign exchange and commodities.
-It has two parts: The first part deals with the structure of forward and futures markets, pricing and hedging with such contracts.
-The second and larger part deals with options markets; strategies, pricing and position analysis.
-It includes topics like: Short Selling, Value at Risk, Exotic Options, Volatility Derivatives and Trading Volatility.
+It has two parts: The first part deals with the structure of futures markets, pricing of futures contracts and hedging with such contracts.
+The second, and larger, part deals with options markets; strategies; pricing and position analysis.
+It includes topics like: pricing Executive Stock Options, Short Selling, Value-at-Risk, Exotic Options, Volatility Derivatives (VIX) and Trading Volatility.
 The course will consist of lectures, discussions and problem solving.